samjohnson208/SaugerParentage/README.md

    * Running BWA MEM

-   * Variant Calling BWA MEM, Reheadring
+   * Variant Calling BWA MEM, Reheadering

    * SFS Analysis for all combinations of reference genomes and alignment algorithms